The political strength of the far right makes a crucial difference to the way we live.

 In German, for instance, it is the prefix "Scheiss-", as in Scheiss Ausländer etc.

-Sounds nasty, sure.
+Sounds nasty, of course.
+It is.
 But it is part of daily life.

 To be clear: The focus isn't on dirty language, it's on dehumanizing language.